Anipro-10/Predicting-Stress-Strain-Curves-of-Irradiated-Eurofer-97-from-Indentation-Curves-using-Deep-Learning/README.md

 - Provides smooth curve predictions after Savitzky-Golay filtering

 ## Future Work

-- Applying the same pipeline to unirradiated samples
 - Incorporating additional material features and find out its impact on the predictions

+## Note
+- Datasets used to train and test the model are confidential and hence are not uploaded

+## Contact:
+- reach out to me on mail: anirudh04prakash@gmail.com